ktjeal/phylogeny/README.md

 print(aln) #visualises the output in phylip format to confirm that conversion was successful
 ```
 5. Generate a basic phylogenetic tree:

+This constructs a phylogenetic tree and allows visualisation in a basic dendogram format.
 ```
 #Generation of a basic phylogenetic tree
 from Bio import Phylo